Sonic Speed Simulator: History

 Sonic Speed Simulator was pitched by Joe Ferencz, the CEO of Gamefam, to Ivo Gerscovich, Sega's chief brand officer for Sonic the Hedgehog.
 Ferencz sought to develop an official Roblox game for a major video game franchise.
 At the time, Sonic the Hedgehog had less popularity among younger audiences and Sega was looking for ways to raise it, such as with the 2020 Sonic the Hedgehog film.
 Ferencz pitched with the expectation that the film would leverage Sonics popularity, and Gersovich took it as an opportunity to connect the Sonic brand with Roblox's young playerbase.

 The game was announced and released in closed beta on April 13, 2022, requiring 50 Robux for access to play, before being fully released as free to play three days later on April 16, 2022.
 The game had 70 million plays and 275,000 concurrent players in the first week of its release, which made its launch Robloxs largest.
 It went on to reach 500 million visits in its first four months.
 Joe Ferencz described it as "the No. 1 branded game of all time on Roblox".
 In August 2024, Sonic Speed Simulator became the first branded game on Roblox to reach one billion visits.

 During the Sonic Central 2022 presentation shown on June 7, it was announced that a new area of Chemical Plant Zone would be released on June 11.
 Additionally, a code for the Amy Chao was unveiled and became available later that same day.

 On February 26, 2023, a new feature was added to the game, known as "Auto Run", where the player automatically runs around the entire map, and collects rings and XP without any control over their character.
 Many players expressed disappointment with this update, citing the slower pace, not being able to jump or go side-to-side, and the rewards system as downsides.

-On March 11, 2023, Shadow the Hedgehog was added to the game, with players have the opportunity to unlock the character during the Release Shadow event.
+On March 11, 2023, Shadow the Hedgehog was added to the game, with players having the opportunity to unlock the character during the Release Shadow event.